EarlyMssElectronicLibrary/sp-boxer/data/01_ReadMe.md

 The images in this data set may include the following processing types:

+- Calibrated RGB Reflectance image (`DJK_color`); for example `GeoNF-19_004v_28-008_DJK_color_RGB.jpg`.

+- Difference image (`DIFF`); for example, `Syr-7_047v_14-002_WCB_DIFF-VSGM_3-1-GS.jpg`.
+Difference formed by subtracting the second listed exposure number from the first listed exposure number.

+- Fluorescent exposures image (`FLUOR`); for example `SyrNF-64_001v_29-002_WCB_FLUOR-V1_17-18-19-RGB.jpg`.
+Image generated using only fluorescent exposures.

-- `DJK_ICA_01_2` Grayscale Band of image: RGB image created from an ICA of reflective, fluourescent, and transmissive bands.
+- Independent Component Analysis image (`ICA`); for example, `GeoNF-19_004v_28-008_DJK_ICA_01_RGB.jpg` or `GeoNF-19_004v_28-008_DJK_color_RGB.jpg`.
+An RGB image taken from ICA bands.
+  Selected UV, reflective, and transmissive images are used.

-- `DJK_ICA_01_RGB` RGB image created from an ICA of reflective, fluourescent, and transmissive bands.
+- Principle Components Analysis image (`PCA`); PCA image; for example, `GrkNF-MG14_028v_21-032_RLE_PCA_01_RGB.jpg`, `GrkNF-MG14_028v_21-032_RLE_PCA_01_RGB.jpg`, or `SyrNF-64_004r_29-007_WCB_PCA-V1_1-2-4-RGB.jpg`.
+An RGB image created from a PCA of normalized reflective and blue fluorescent bands.

+- PhotoShoot color image (`PSH_color`); for example, `GeoNF-19_054v_28-026_PSH_color.jpg`.
+A color image generated using the PhotoShoot application at time of capture, using images of several of the visible wavelengths.

+- Pseudocolor image (`KTK_pseudo`); for example,
-- `KTK_pseudo_WBUVB47-MB625Rd` -- A pseudocolor image combines two processed
-  images, one from an ultraviolet separation and the other from a visible separation.
+  `GeoNF-19_053r_28-023_KTK_pseudo_WBUVUVb-MB780IR.jpg`.
+A pseudocolor image combines two processed images, one from an ultraviolet separation and the other from a visible separation.
 The erased text is visible in the UV image and not in the visible, so it appears as colored in the pseudocolor image.
   The upper text appears as gray or black, i.e. without color.
 The images are locally adjusted in contrast so that all 500x500 pixel regions have the same mean and variance.
 The UV processed image is put in the red separation of the pseudocolor image and the visible image in the other two separations.
   For this image, the UV image was the WBUVB47 separation and the visible image was the MB625Rd separation.

-- `KTK_pseudo_WBUVB47-VIS` -- A pseudocolor image combines two processed
-  images, one from an ultraviolet separation and the other from a visible separation.
-The erased text is visible in the UV image and not in the visible, so it appears as colored in the pseudocolor image.
-The upper text appears as gray or black, i.e. without color.
-The images are locally adjusted in contrast so that all 500x500 pixel regions have the same mean and variance.
-The UV processed image is put in the red separation of the pseudocolor image and the visible image in the other two separations.
-For this image, the UV image was the WBUVB47 separation and the visible image was the MB470LB+MB535Gr+MB625Rd separation.

-- `KTK_pseudo_WBUVG61-MB625Rd` -- A pseudocolor image combines two processed
-  images, one from an ultraviolet separation and the other from a visible separation.
-The erased text is visible in the UV image and not in the visible, so it appears as colored in the pseudocolor image.
-The upper text appears as gray or black, i.e. without color.
-The images are locally adjusted in contrast so that all 500x500 pixel regions have the same mean and variance.
-The UV processed image is put in the red separation of the pseudocolor image and the visible image in the other two separations.
-For this image, the UV image was the WBUVG61 separation and the visible image was the MB625Rd separation.

-- `KTK_pseudo_WBUVG61-VIS` -- A pseudocolor image combines two processed
-  images, one from an ultraviolet separation and the other from a visible separation.
-The erased text is visible in the UV image and not in the visible, so it appears as colored in the pseudocolor image.
-The upper text appears as gray or black, i.e. without color.
-The images are locally adjusted in contrast so that all 500x500 pixel regions have the same mean and variance.
-The UV processed image is put in the red separation of the pseudocolor image and the visible image in the other two separations.
-For this image, the UV image was the WBUVG61 separation and the visible image was the MB470LB+MB535Gr+MB625Rd separation.

-- `KTK_pseudo_WBUVR25-MB625Rd` -- A pseudocolor image combines two processed
-  images, one from an ultraviolet separation and the other from a visible separation.
-The erased text is visible in the UV image and not in the visible, so it appears as colored in the pseudocolor image.
-The upper text appears as gray or black, i.e. without color.
-The images are locally adjusted in contrast so that all 500x500 pixel regions have the same mean and variance.
-The UV processed image is put in the red separation of the pseudocolor image and the visible image in the other two separations.
-For this image, the UV image was the WBUVR25 separation and the visible image was the MB625Rd separation.

-- `KTK_pseudo_WBUVR25-VIS` -- A pseudocolor image combines two processed
-  images, one from an ultraviolet separation and the other from a visible separation.
-The erased text is visible in the UV image and not in the visible, so it appears as colored in the pseudocolor image.
-The upper text appears as gray or black, i.e. without color.
-The images are locally adjusted in contrast so that all 500x500 pixel regions have the same mean and variance.
-The UV processed image is put in the red separation of the pseudocolor image and the visible image in the other two separations.
-For this image, the UV image was the WBUVR25 separation and the visible image was the MB470LB+MB535Gr+MB625Rd separation.
+In the example, above, the UV image was the WBUVUVb separation and the visible images was MB780IR.

+- Pseudocolor image (`WCB_PSU`); for example,
+  `Grk-962_183r_23-003_WCB_PSU-VSGM-GMA_12-21-21-RGB.jpg`.
+Pseudocolor formed
+  using one exposure in two channels and one different exposure in the third channel.

+- Quotient image (`QUOT`); for example, `Syr-7_047r_14-001_WCB_QUOT-VGMA_19-12-GS.jpg`.
+Quotient formed by first listed exposure divided by the second listed exposure number.

+- Reflectance and fluorescent image (`REFLU`); for example, `Grk-962_183v_11-004_WCB_REFLU_9-19-21-RGB.jpg`.
+Image generated using fluorescent and reflectance exposures.

-- `KTK_sharpie_WBUVB47-MB625Rd` -- A sharpie image is the difference of the locally adjusted UV and visible separations of pseudocolor images.
+- Sharpie image (`sharpie`); for example, `GeoNF-19_053v_28-024_KTK_sharpie_WBUVB47-MB780IR.jpg`.
+A sharpie image is the difference of the locally adjusted UV and visible separations of pseudocolor images.
 Because the upper text appears the same in both, it tends to disappear, leaving only the erased text.
-For this image, the UV image was the WBUVB47 separation and the visible image was the MB625Rd separation.
+For the sample image, the UV image was the WBUVB47 separation and the visible image was the MB780IR separation.

-- `KTK_sharpie_WBUVG61-MB625Rd` -- A sharpie image is the difference of the locally adjusted UV and visible separations of pseudocolor images.
-Because the upper text appears the same in both, it tends to disappear, leaving only the erased text.
-For this image, the UV image was the WBUVG61 separation and the visible image was the MB625Rd separation.

-- `KTK_sharpie_WBUVR25-MB625Rd` -- A sharpie image is the difference of the locally adjusted UV and visible separations of pseudocolor images.
-Because the upper text appears the same in both, it tends to disappear, leaving only the erased text.
-For this image, the UV image was the WBUVR25 separation and the visible image was the MB625Rd separation.
+- Txratio image (`txratio`); for example, `28-024_KTK_txratio_TX940IR-MB940IR.jpg`.
+A txratio image divides the IR transmission image by the IR reflectance images and then performs a global adjustment of the contrast.
+The result will show characters that have eaten away at the parchment, as white-on-black.
+For the sample image, the transmission image was the TX940IR separation and the reflectance image was the MB940IR separation.

-- `PSH_color` - Color image generated using the PhotoShoot application at time of capture, using images of several of the visible wavelengths.

-- `RLE_PCA_01` Grayscale band XX of RGB image created from a PCA of normalized reflective and blue fluourescent bands.

-- `RLE_PCA_RGB` RGB image created from PCA of reflective and UV fluourescent bands.

-- `WCB_PCA_DST_RGB` An RGB image is rendered using 3 component images from principal components analysis (PCA).
-PCA input and output images are normalized.
-As a final step the PCA image is hue shifted by 90 deg. using the ImageJ DStretch plugin.

-- `WCB_PCA_PSU_DST_RGB` A pseudocolor RGB image is rendered using 2 component images from principal components analysis (PCA).The first component fills the R channel, while the second fills G and B channels.
-PCA input and output images are normalized.
-As a final step the pseudocolor image (PSU) has its saturation reduced by 1.414 using the ImageJ DStretch plugin (DST).

-- `WCB_PCA_PSU_DST_RGB` A pseudocolor RGB image is rendered using 2 component images from principal components analysis (PCA).The first component fills the R channel, while the second fills G and B channels.
-PCA input and output images are normalized.
-As a final step the pseudocolor image (PSU) has its saturation reduced by 1.414 using the ImageJ DStretch plugin (DST).

-- `WCB_PCA_PSU_RGB` A pseudocolor RGB image is rendered using 2 component images from principal components analysis (PCA).The first component fills the R channel, while the second fills G and B channels.
-PCA input and output images are normalized.

-- `WCB_PCA_RGB` An RGB image is rendered using 3 component images from principal components analysis (PCA).
-PCA input and output images are normalized.

-- `WCB_RGB` An RGB image is rendered using 3 normalized flattened images.

-#### 5.1.3 File naming
+#### 5.1.2 File naming

 All file names follow strict naming conventions to facilitate easy identification of file type and content.